A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

-It can be displayed that our HCRF method has better attention area extracted performance than other existing methods in the visible comparison, where more cancer regions are correctly marked and less noise remains.
+Fig.~\ref{fig:seg} proves that our HCRF method can better extract the attention area, correctly mark more cancer areas, and retain less noise.
 The detailed information of evaluation index is shown in Table.~\ref{tab:AM}.

-The classical methods have similar results, where entire the extracted region is scattered and abnormal areas cannot be separated.
-Except recall and specificity, the proposed HCRF performs better on other indexes compared to the state-of-the-art method.
-The precision has more effectiveness in evaluating the foreground segmentation result and recall has more effectiveness in evaluating the background segmentation result.
-Consequently, the HCRF model is suitable for us to extract the attention regions and it is chosen in our following experimental steps.
+The classical methods have similar results.
+The entire extracted region is scattered and abnormal areas cannot be separated.
+Some recent DL models are also be compared with our approach.
+The lower accuracy of LCU-Net may attribute to the decrease in the size of the parameter.
+Deeplabv3+ and DLA methods lack global information representation capabilities.
+To avoid the fusion of semantically dissimilar features of pure jump connections in U-Net, U-Net++ further strengthens the connections by nesting and jumping to reduce the the difference between encoding and decoding.
+Although effective performance has been achieved on some datasets, this method still cannot utilize enough information from multiple scales.
+The SegNet requires large memory and not suitable for our data size.

+In contrast, the HCRF model integrates the strengths of various models and takes the global information and contextual connection into consideration.
+Except for recall and specificity, our HCRF performs better than existing advanced methods in other indicators.
+The HCRF model has the best Accuracy and Recall, which shows its effectiveness in extracting attention regions' results and removing redundant information.

 In addition, based on the third-party experiments\cite{kurmi2020content}, the excellent performance of our HCRF model is also verified.
 In their experiments, the HCRF and other state-of-the-art methods (BFC \cite{zafari2015segmentation}, SAM \cite{wang2016semi}, FRFCM \cite{lei2018significantly}, MDRAN \cite{vu2019methods}, LVMAC \cite{peng2019local}, PABVS \cite{yu2020pyramid}, FCMRG \cite{sheela2020morphological}) are used for nuclei segmentation, and our HCRF model perform well, second only to the method proposed for their task in this experiment.